devopsbrains/devops-documents/azure_devops/pipeline/examples/05. java-native-app-service/README.md

   - Open snow ticket with cloud security team for this [here](https://premierprod.service-now.com/premiernow?id=dept_cat_item&sys_id=c64bdf091bdc2494be08975e034bcbbb)
   - Select "Azure" in Environment.

-- App service name, App Service Resource Group will be provided by cloud devops team.
+- App service name, App Service Resource Group can be retrieved from the Azure App service in Azure Cloud.
 No need Service connection for this in ADO.

 - Library group is needed for deploy environments.
 For example: java-app-service-dev must have following key/values.